Chrisbelefantis/HAR-Analyzer/README.md

 2.**Response Time Analysis (object type entries, timings field)**:
   A configurable diagram with the average response time (Y axis) in each is displayed application per hour of the day [0-24] (X axis).
 The diagram can be filtered data as follows:

-    a) Web object type (select one or more CONTENT-TYPE or all)
+    a) Web object type (select one or more CONTENT-TYPE or all).

-    b) Day of the week (Monday - Sunday or all)
+    b) Day of the week (Monday - Sunday or all).

-    c) HTTP method type on request (select one or more, or all)
+    c) HTTP method type on request (select one or more, or all).

-    d) Connectivity Provider (eg "Wind", "Cosmote" or all)
+    d) Connectivity Provider (eg "Wind", "Cosmote" or all).